 a) In modeling cash flows, the company shall include the cash flows from future hedge purchases or any rebalancing of existing hedge assets that are intended solely to offset interest credits to contract holders.

 b) Existing hedging instruments that are currently held by the company for offsetting the indexed credits in support of the contracts falling under the scope of these requirements shall be included in the starting assets.
-Existing hedging instruments that are currently held by the company not for offsetting the indexed credits should be modeled consistently with the requirements of Section 4.A.4.a.ii.

-c) An Index Credit Hedge Margin for these hedge instruments shall be reflected by reducing index interest credit hedge payoffs by a margin multiple that shall be justified by sufficient and credible company experience and be no less than [Xmultiplicatively of the interest credited.
+c) An Index Credit Hedge Margin for these hedge instruments shall be reflected by reducing index interest credit hedge payoffs by a margin multiple that shall be justified by sufficient and credible company experience and be no less than [X%] multiplicatively of the interest credited.
 This margin is intended to cover sources of potential error due the hedging itself and the ability for the company to accurately model it.
-In the absence of sufficient and credible company experience, a margin of [Y shall be assumed.
-There is no cap on the index credit hedge margin if company experience indicates actual error is greater than [Y
+In the absence of sufficient and credible company experience, a margin of [Y%] shall be assumed.
+There is no cap on the index credit hedge margin if company experience indicates actual error is greater than [Y%].

 ii.
 For a company with any future hedging strategies that hedge any contractual obligation or risks other than indexed interest credits, the detailed requirements for the modeling of hedges are defined in Section 9.
 The following requirements do not supersede the detailed requirements.